dileepreddy007/bookstore/README.md

 Introduction

 Using React, Node.js, Express & MongoDB you'll learn how to build a Full Stack MERN Application - from start to finish.
-The App is called "boook store" and it is a simple social media app that allows users to post interesting events that happened in their lives.
+The App is called "boook store"

 Setup: